indiepopart/express-typescript-fga/README.md

 fga tuple write --store-id=${FGA_STORE_ID} --model-id=$FGA_MODEL_ID 'user:<sub-claim>' viewer document:<document-id>
 ```

 You can find the `sub` claim by decoding the access token at https://jwt.io/.
-Try adding other relationships for the user and document like `owner`, `writer`, enabling update and delete operations.
+Try adding other relationships for the user and document like `owner` and `writer`, enabling update and delete operations.

 ## Help